twbs/bootstrap/site/docs/4.1/getting-started/theming.md

 An expansive set of gray variables and a Sass map in `scss/_variables.scss` for consistent shades of gray across your project.

+{% capture callout %}
+Note that these are "cool grays", which tend towards a subtly blue shade, rather than true neutral grays.
+{% endcapture %}
+{% include callout.html content=callout type="warning" %}

 <div class="row mb-3">
   <div class="col-md-4">
     {% for color in site.data.grays %}